JessicaMulein/asterisk-custom-poly-sounds/README.txt

 -- Polly doesn't seem to have much in the way of stated concern that I found. https://aws.amazon.com/polly/faqs/

-It may not even be legal from Amazon perspective for these files to be available for download in the format, but until I am told otherwise, here it is.
+It may not even be legal from Amazon perspective for these files to be available for download in this format, but until I am told otherwise, here it is.
 They are the programmatic, known and expected outcome of a given set of inputs which are a licensed and properly used property (Asterisk voice prompts).

 Generated using https://github.com/jessica-mulein/regenerate-asterisk-sounds-from-poly-tts